Victoria (2007 TV series)

 Victoria is a 2007 telenovela produced by Telemundo and RTI Colombia.
-The series follows a woman who falls in love with a dashing younger man after she found out her husband's affair.
+The series follows a woman who falls in love with a dashing younger man after she found out about her husband's affair.
 This limited-run series aired in the U.S. from December 4, 2007, replacing La Esclava Isaura.
 The series concluded on August 1, 2008.
 Filmed in Bogotá, it stars Victoria Ruffo, Mauricio Ochmann, Arturo Peniche, and Andrea López.

 Story

 At her 25th wedding anniversary party, Victoria Mendoza (Victoria Ruffo) finds out her husband Enrique Mendoza (Arturo Peniche) has a mistress, Tatiana López (Andrea Lopez).
 Suddenly Victoria's whole life crashes around her as she realizes her marriage is wrecked.
 As she tries to heal the pain of her husband's adultery, she meets the 33-year-old Jerónimo (Mauricio Ochmann) out of the blue.

 Victoria falls for this younger man, giving her a second chance at the true love and passion missing in her loveless marriage.
 Many of her loved ones oppose her relationship, including her daughters Paula (Geraldine Bazán) and Mariana (Laura Perico), her mother Mercedes (Margalida Castro) and her ex-husband.
 They blame her for the breakup.
 On the other hand, her son Santiago (Ricardo Abarca) offers unconditional support.
 Victoria has many problems but does she know she has those problems?
 Can she solve them?
 So Victoria faces a difficult decision: either fight to keep true love alive or surrender and let it slip away.